 Purple moor grass (Molinia caerulea) is a true grass native to Eurasia and found in moist, fertile, acidic soil.
 It has excellent use as an ornamental due to its neat tufting habit and charming, persistent inflorescence.
-The flowers may soar 5 to 8 feet above the basal foliage, producing an architectural appearance that stands out in the garden.
+The flowers may soar 5 to 8 feet (1.5 to 2.4 m.) above the basal foliage, producing an architectural appearance that stands out in the garden.
 Try growing ornamental moor grass in a massed planting for maximum effect.

 How to Grow Moor Grass

 Ornamental grass lovers should not pass up the opportunity to acquire autumn moor grass.
 Also, called purple moor grass, this attractive plant has appeal as a single specimen in a combined planter, an accent in the perennial garden or even perched in the rockery.
 Moor grasses come in many cultivars and are commercially represented by 12 commonly available names.
 Each has a slightly different foliage trait, height and inflorescence but the basic mounding habit and fine blades recognize them as part of the family.